Breed description

 Although the Corgi is short-legged, it is a robust and athletic dog, capable of moving with great agility and endurance.

 The Welsh Corgi Cardigan is an intelligent, quick, and versatile dog that loves being part of everyday family life.
 It is affectionate and loyal, forming a close bond with its people.
-The breed is known for being friendly, alert, and full of humor – many owners describe them as small dogs with big personalities.
+The breed is known for being friendly, alert, and full of humor – many owners describe them as dogs with big personalities.

 The Cardigan is typically fond of children and does well in an active family when properly socialized and accustomed.
 As a herding breed, it has retained its natural alertness: it may be a bit reserved with strangers at first, but quickly becomes friendly and open once it senses that everything is safe.